userVincent/KM-DFX/README.md

 ### Troubleshooting

 - **Top File Warnings:** If any top file warnings come up during the process, please press "OK" to continue.
+- **Vivado Version:** We use vivado 2020.1 so you might have version issues if you decide to use any other version.

 ## Additional Information
 TO BE DONE